-2020-21 £000 2021-22 £000 Fees payable with regard to external audit services carried out by the appointed auditor for the year (Ernst & Young LLP) 99 159 Additional fees payable with regard to external audit services carried out by the appointed auditor for the year (Ernst & Young LLP) paid in 2021-22 relating to 2020-21 38 15 Fees payable to the appointed auditor for certification of housing benefit subsidy grant claim and return for the year (KPMG) 8 8 Additional fees payable to the appointed auditor for certification of housing benefit subsidy grant claim and return for the year (KPMG) paid in 2021-22 relating to 2020-21 8 11 Total of fees payable to the appointed auditors 153 193
+2021-22 £000 2022-23 £000 Fees payable with regard to external audit services carried out by the appointed auditor for the year (Ernst & Young LLP) 174 171 Fees payable to the appointed auditor for certification of housing benefit subsidy grant claim and return for the year (KPMG) 8 8 Additional fees payable to the appointed auditor for certification of housing benefit subsidy grant claim and return for the year (KPMG) paid in 2022-23 relating to 2021-22 11 13 Total of fees payable to the appointed auditors 193 192

-39. Dedicated schools grant
+38. Dedicated schools grant

 The council's expenditure on schools is funded primarily by grant monies provided by the Education and Skills Funding Agency, the Dedicated Schools Grant (DSG).
-DSG is ring-fenced and can only be applied to meet expenditure properly included in the Schools Budget, as defined in the School Finance and Early Years (England) (no 2) Regulations 2018.
-The Schools budget includes elements for a range of educational services provided on an authority-wide basis and for the Individual Schools Budget, which is divided into a budget share for each maintained school.
+DSG is ring-fenced and can only be applied to meet expenditure properly included in the Schools Budget, as defined in The School and Early Years Finance (England) Regulations 2022.
+The Schools budget includes elements for a range of educational services provided on a council-wide basis and for the Individual Schools Budget, which is divided into a budget share for each maintained school.